-Raul lifted Europe's greatest prize three times during his 16-year stay at the Santiago Bernabeu before leaving the club for S04 in 2010, where he scored 28 goals in 66 games during the course of two seasons in Germany.
+Raul lifted Europe's greatest prize three times during his 16-year stay at the Santiago Bernabeu before leaving the club for S04 in 2010, where he scored 28 goals in 66 games over the course of two seasons in Germany.

-The 36-year-old wore the number seven jersey for both Madrid and Schalke, and with that in mind Goal remembers the Spain legend's seven iconic moments as a Blancos player.
+The 36-year-old wore the number seven jersey for both Madrid and Schalke and with that in mind Goal remembers the Spain legend's seven iconic moments as a Blancos player.

 1. Raul’s first ever Real Madrid goal (vs Atletico Madrid)

 It’s a story fitting of a Hollywood script.
-Raul, discarded by Atletico Madrid after uts youth system was shut down, moved to neighboring foes Real Madrid and scored his very first goal as a professional in the famous white shirt against the club that first developed his footballing genius.
+Raul, discarded by Atletico Madrid after their youth system was shut down, moved to neighbouring foes Real Madrid and scored his very first goal as a professional in the famous white shirt against the club that first developed his footballing genius.
 It was only his second appearance for los Blancos, but Raul opened the floodgates that evening in a 4-2 victory and there would be no turning back.

 2. Chipping the goalkeeper

 Chipping the ball over onrushing goalkeepers quickly became El Gran Capitan’s trademark in his younger days.
-David Beckham was known for his crosses, Zinedine Zidane for his pirouettes, Lionel Messi for his mazy runs; Raul made the elegant ‘chip’ his trademark.
+David Beckham was known for his crosses, Zinedine Zidane for his pirouettes, Lionel Messi for his jinking runs; Raul made the elegant ‘chip’ his trademark.

 At the double | Raul celebrates one of his two goals at Old Trafford in 2000